 Recipe by LilSnoo

-"Only five ingredients, but plenty of flavor!
+"This recipe is quick and easy with plenty of flavor!
 Even my husband (who doesn't like fish that much) went back for seconds!
 Works well in low-carb diets."

 Hmm.
 None of these ingredients are on sale today.